ShadowCaster: Reception

 Reviewing the game for PC Gamer UK, Gary Whitta remarked that "Underworld fans will lap [ShadowCaster] up — as should anyone thinking of toying with the genre."
 The magazine later named it the 49th best computer game of all time, calling it "an admirable attempt to show that RPGs don't have to be boring, complex and number-heavy".

 Ed Ricketts of PC Format praised ShadowCaster's "bags of atmosphere" and called it "the best role-playing game to appear for a long, long while".
 In Computer Gaming World, Scorpia wrote: "Those who prefer the regular Ultima style of role-playing will probably want to skip this one.
 But players looking for pure, no-nonsense hack-n-slash will have a blast."
 Writing for CD-ROM Today, Trent C. Ward stated that ShadowCaster's "fantastic graphics, sound and storytelling ... completely immerse you in a virtual world both dark and wondrous".
 He summarized it as "an excellent addition to any gamer's library".

+James V. Trunzo reviewed Shadowcaster in White Wolf #44 (June, 1994), giving it a final evaluation of "Very Good" and stated that "Shadowcaster lives and dies on the merits of its shapeshifting concept.
+Allowing your character to morph into six unique shapes is like having an entire party of characters while managing only one.
+While Shadowcaster isn't the best adventure game on the market, it's easily the best of its type."

 Shadowcaster was a runner-up for Computer Gaming World's Action Game of the Year award in June 1994, losing to Prince of Persia 2: The Shadow and the Flame.
 It was named the 95th best computer game ever by PC Gamer UK in 1997.